-When it starts to get warm, it is time to move the learning outdoors.
+When it starts to get warm, it is time to move the learning outside.
 There are so many misconceptions that apps are just for indoor learning.
 In fact, many apps are designed to invite kids going out, explore and learn everything about the wonderful nature.
-Today we share some apps we used for outdoor science exploration.
+Today we share wonderful apps for outdoor science exploration.
 Your backyard is a nature outdoor education lab, these apps will make your outdoor time not only fun, but also educational.

 9 Apps Making Outdoor Science Learning Fun